 2. Build a Shelter

-Shelters are incredibly easy to build from scratch or you can modify an existing dog house to accommodate a cat.
+Shelters are incredibly easy and inexpensive to build from scratch or you can modify an existing dog house to accommodate a cat.
 There are a few things to consider when building for feral cats (or any type of cat) and the first rule is: Insulation matters.

 Whether you choose to set out a small pre-built outdoor home for cats, redesign a dog house, or build a specially designed shelter from scratch, make sure the walls and floors are insulated and that they can escape the area if snow builds up around the entrance.

-3. Keep Water Unfrozen
+3. Keep Water From Freezing